keboola/developers-docs/extend/docker/running.md

 ## Running Custom Science Extensions
-Running Custom Science extensions is slightly more complicated, because their Docker images are build dynamically on execution.
+Running Custom Science extensions is slightly more complicated, because their Docker images are built dynamically on execution.
 Also, because the Custom Science component uses encryption, the [Sandbox call](/extend/common-interface/sandbox/#create-sandbox-api-call) must be used.
 In the [API call](http://docs.kebooladocker.apiary.io/#reference/sandbox/sandbox/create-a-sandbox-job), manually